Skip to main content

 //If 30 seconds have passed since last player scored, switch player

-if (Rune.gameTimeInSeconds() - game.lastPlayerScoredAt > 30) {
+if ((Rune.gameTime() - game.currentPlayerStartedAt) / 1000 > 30) {

 game.currentPlayerIndex = (game.currentPlayerIndex + 1) % allPlayerIds.length;

-game.currentPlayerStartedAt = Rune.gameTimeInSeconds();
+game.currentPlayerStartedAt = Rune.gameTime();

 }